-- > A summary of the training undertaken during the scheme year includes:

-- Responsible investment

-- Alternative funding methodologies

-- Cyber security

-- GMP Equalisation

-- Future of DC pensions

-- Integrated risk management

-- General data protection regulation

-- Synthetic equities and LDI

-- Derisking and insurer market

-- Update of pensions market

-- 3-5 year plan, take on procedures, consolidation & unusual solutions

-- > The Trustee has access to, and knowledge of, the Scheme's documentation (e.g. Deed and Rules, Statement of Investment Principles, and Implementation Statement).
+• The Trustee has access to, and knowledge of, the Scheme's documentation (e.g. Deed and Rules, Statement of Investment Principles, and Implementation Statement).
 These documents are readily accessible to the Trustee.

-Being a PSTC, Ross Trustees has a thorough training schedule to a high level within its own governance structure (i.e. external to that also employed within the Scheme).
+Being a PSTC, Cobtree Nominees Limited has a thorough training schedule to a high level within its own governance structure (i.e. external to that also employed within the Scheme).

 The Trustee receive updates from advisors on pensions law developments and any other areas of particular importance, including appropriate training.
 During the Scheme year the Trustee received training on a number of subjects.
-The PCST team's collective experience is evidenced by their interaction with the Scheme's advisers as shown in the Trustee Meeting minutes, and the governance framework established by the Trustee to review the performance of the Scheme.
+The PSTC team's collective experience is evidenced by their interaction with the Scheme's advisers as shown in the Trustee Meeting minutes, and the governance framework established by the Trustee to review the performance of the Scheme.
 This is further supported by the Trustee's decision to undertake a Value for Members Assessment, as detailed earlier.